x-bananer/astra/README.md

 The system provides a simple and universal approach for student projects.

-• formulating tasks and breaking them into smaller units
+    - formulating tasks and breaking them into smaller units
-• tracking progress of the group and of each participant
+    - tracking progress of the group
-• analysing task ownership and responsibility distribution
-• maintaining transparency and a predictable rhythm of work
+    - maintaining transparency and a predictable rhythm of work

 This model serves as a reference point for evaluating the actual work of each group.

 ### Automated Data Collection

-ASTRA collects data from the tools students already use for organizing project work and completing assignments.
+ASTRA draws on information from the tools students already use to help the group reflect on their workflow and improve their collaboration.

-• GitHub or GitLab: commits, pull requests, merge requests, activity patterns
+    - GitHub or GitLab: commits, pull requests, merge requests, activity patterns
-• Trello: task movement, deadlines, participant activity
+    - Trello: task movement, deadlines, participant activity
-• Google Docs: revisions, authorship changes, document development
+    - Google Docs: revisions, authorship changes, document development

 Access is limited to the materials explicitly provided by the group.